EqualifyEverything/handbook/README.md

 9. When approved, update is merged with main branch.
 10. Comment on an issue that an update is on production.
 11. [@kevinandrews1](https://github.com/kevinandrews1) or [@alexstine](https://github.com/alexstine) if it's an accessibility issue or @bbertucc if it's any other type of issue will run final test and close issue if update is finished.

+### Scheduling Version Releases
+When scheduling a release, everyone needs to agree on a delivery date.
+Delivery dates are established by creating a detailed list of what will be tested to validate the feature release.
+Issue [#422](https://github.com/EqualifyEverything/equalify/issues/422) is an example of a detailed list of what is validated for our version one.
+The date that everyone agrees on is set as a milestone.
+Related issues are attributed to that milestone.
+We check in on the progress asynchronously and every contributor meeting.

 ## Will this handbook evolve?
 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.